In the world of digital marketing, testing is something you’re never quite finished with.

 A/B testing is a hugely important part of any marketing strategy.
 By using Twitter and its suite of tools, you can achieve the same type of data that you would get from paid programs.
 Have you tried testing using Twitter?
 Let us know how it went in the comments!

-Ronaldo Gomez is a seasoned freelance writer who specializes in all things of digital marketing.
+Ronaldo Gomez is a seasoned freelance writer who specializes in all things of digital marketing, he usually gets assistance from the top freelance SEO consultants based in London when ever he has a question.
 You can find him online @ronaldogomezllc